millermetres/PolOfCodeCrypto/Action!.md

-# Quick Actions You Can Take to Improve Your Privacy & Security
+# Actions You Can Take to Improve Your Privacy & Security

-**For all Contents, Judge yourself!**
+**For all contents, judge yourself!**

 ## Actions by level